benc-uk/cse-onboarding/readme.md

 - The object of the exercise is to learn.
 - Ask questions, and take your time - there is no award for speed :)
+- The scenario scope will likely cover much more than you can accomplish, this is OK - along as priority & core focus is agreed upfront as a group.
 - Senior developers and other subject experts should guide towards answers and outcomes, rather than "taking over" and giving complete solutions to problems.

-## 🔮 Facilitation
+## 🧙 Facilitation

-At least one member of the team, ideally the dev lead should have experience of working on or running several CSE projects, they should act as a facilitator & coordinator.
+At least one member of the team, ideally the dev lead or TPM should have experience of working on or running several CSE projects, they should act as a facilitator & coordinator.
 The role of the facilitator is to:

 - Act and in-part "role-play" as the customer in the initial ADS, answering questions and clarifying requirements where required.
 - The scenario will not cover every small detail of what is required.
-The facilitator should invent and encourage the team to be creative, e.g. "What should this API endpoint be named?",  especially if the team are stuck or paralyzed by the ambiguity.
+The facilitator should invent and encourage the team to be creative, e.g. "What should this API endpoint be named?",  especially if the team are stuck or paralyzed by ambiguity.
-- Drive the overall shape of what the team agree to do, especially the initial backlog, and help team agree cadency and sprinting structure
+- Drive the overall shape of what the team agree to do, especially the initial backlog, and help team agree cadence and sprint structure

 ## 👷‍♂️ Customer Scenarios